SeekTom/Contact-Centre-python/README.md

 You will need to add in your own:

--AccountSID,
+- AccountSID,
--AuthToken,
+- AuthToken,
--Twiml ApplicationSID,
+- Twiml ApplicationSID,
--WorkspaceSid
+- WorkspaceSid
--WorkflowSids (Sales, Support, Billing, Managers, OOO)
+- WorkflowSids (Sales, Support, Billing, Managers, OOO)

 You will need to configure the above workspaces, workflows, taskqueues and assorted workers via the TaskRouter Console